 Over the past four decades, the DISC model has evolved, incorporating advancements in psychological measurement and theory.
 This has resulted in enhanced assessments and reports, providing a more accurate picture of individual strengths, limitations, and workplace behavioral preferences.
 A significant development occurred in the early 2000s with the introduction of the circumplex or dot representation, which made DISC styles easier to comprehend and apply.

-One of the most renowned DISC assessments is the Everything DiSC assessment, identified by the lowercase ‘i’ in DiSC, known for its accuracy, simplicity, and utility in workplace settings.
+One of the most renowned DISC assessments is the DISC assessment, identified by the lowercase ‘i’ in DISC, known for its accuracy, simplicity, and utility in workplace settings.

 DISC Assessment Process